Iowa Code 17A.4 – Procedure for adoption of rules

 7. The governor may rescind an adopted rule by executive order within seventy days of the rule becoming effective.
 The governor shall provide a copy of the executive order to the administrative code editor who shall include it in the next publication of the Iowa administrative bulletin.

-8. Upon the vote of two-thirds of its members, the administrative rules review committee, following notice of intended action as provided in subsection 1 and prior to adoption of a rule pursuant to that notice, may suspend further action relating to that notice for seventy days.
-Notice that a notice of intended action was suspended under this provision shall be published in the Iowa administrative code and bulletin.
+8. Upon the vote of two-thirds of its members, the administrative rules review committee, following notice of intended action as provided in subsection 1 and prior to adoption of a rule pursuant to that notice, may suspend the agency from adopting that notice for seventy days.
+Notice that adoption of a notice of intended action was suspended under this provision shall be published in the Iowa administrative code and bulletin.

 9. a.
 If a provision of an Act of the general assembly expressly requires rulemaking by an agency, or if another statute that governs or is directly related to a provision of an Act of the general assembly expressly requires rulemaking by an agency, the agency shall make one of the following submissions regarding such rulemaking within one hundred eighty days of the date on which the provision becomes effective: